canonical/testflinger/device-connectors/src/testflinger_device_connectors/devices/zapper_kvm/README.md

 ## Live ISO

-Support for live ISOs is simply performed booting from an external storage device and returning.
+Support for live ISOs is simply performed booting from an external storage device and returning right after KVM interactions.

 ### Job parameters

-- __boot_from_ext_media__: should be set to "true"
+- __boot_from_ext_media__: Set to "true" to ensure that the Zapper considers the provision process complete at the end of KVM interactions, without needing to unplug the external media.
-- __wait_until_ssh__: SSH assertion at the end of provisioning can be skipped, in case the live ISO does not include an SSH server
+- __wait_until_ssh__: If set to "true", the Zapper will skip the SSH connection attempt, which is normally performed at the end of provisioning as a form of boot assertion.
+This is primarily useful in cases where the live ISO does not include an SSH server.